Kernel k-Groups via Hartigan's Method: Numerical Experiments

 Bayes accuracy is $\approx 0.90$.
-A scatter plot of the 4th and 5th dimensions is shown in Fig.~\ref{fig:scatter}c.
-We increase the sample size $n \in [10, 400]$ and show the accuracy versus $n$ in Fig.~\ref{fig:plots}c.
-We compare kernel k-groups, with different metrics, to k-means and GMM.
-We also use the best metric in this example for spectral clustering.
-We notice a superior performance of kernel k-groups compared to the other methods.
+We now increase the sample size in the range $n \in [10, 400]$.
+The results are in Fig.~\ref{fig:plotsc}.
+We compare kernel k-groups with different metrics, and we use the best metric, $\widetilde{\rho}_1$, for spectral clustering.
+Note the superior performance of kernel k-groups.

-To consider non-normal data, we sample from the lognormal mixture $x \stackrel{iid}{\sim} (1/2) e^{\mathcal{N}(\mu_1,\Sigma_1)}+ (1/2) e^{\mathcal{N}(\mu_2,\Sigma_2)}$ with the same parameters as in \eqref{eq:20gauss}.
-The optimal Bayes accuracy is still $\approx 0.9$.
-A scatter plot is in Fig.~\ref{fig:scatter}d and the results are shown in Fig.~\ref{fig:plots}d.
-We use exactly the same metrics as in the normal mixture of Fig.~\ref{fig:plots}c to illustrate that the proposed method still performs accurately.
+To consider non-Gaussian data, we sample a lognormal mixture, $x \sim (1/2) e^{\mathcal{N}(\mu_1,\Sigma_1)}+ (1/2) e^{\mathcal{N}(\mu_2,\Sigma_2)}$, with the same parameters as in \eqref{eq:20gauss}.
+The optimal Bayes accuracy is still $\approx 0.90$.
+We use exactly the same metrics as in the Gaussian mixture of Fig.~\ref{fig:plotsc} to illustrate that kernel k-groups still performs accurately.

+To see the effect of high number of clusters, we sample 10 points from $\mathcal{N}(\mu_\ell, 0.1 \, I)$ for each class, where $\mu_\ell$ is in a two-dimensional grid spaced by one unit.
+We thus increase the number of clusters $\ell \in \{ 2, 3, \dotsc, 50 \}$.
+For each $\ell$ we perform 20 Monte Carlo runs and show the mean accuracy and the standard deviation (errorbars) in Fig.~\ref{fig:plotsf}.
+The reason spectral clustering behaves worse is due to the choice of metric \eqref{eq:rho_alpha} ($\alpha=1$).
+With a better choice it behaves as accurate as kernel k-groups, but we wish to illustrate the results with the standard metric from energy statistics.
+The important observation is that kernel k-means eventually degenerates as the number of clusters becomes too large, as opposed to kernel k-groups.

-Finally, we show a limitation of kernel k-groups, which is shared between all the other methods except for GMM.
-For highly unbalanced clusters, k-means, spectral clustering, kernel k-means and kernel k-groups all degenerate more quickly than GMM.
-A scatter plot of the first two dimensions is shown in Fig.~\ref{fig:scatter}e and the clustering results are in Fig.~\ref{fig:plots}e, where we generate data according to
+Finally, we show a limitation of kernel k-groups, which is shared among the other methods except for GMM.
+As we can see from Fig.~\ref{fig:plotse}, for highly unbalanced clusters, k-means, spectral clustering, kernel k-means and kernel k-groups all degenerate more quickly than GMM.
+Here we are generating data according to

 We then increase $m \in [0,240]$ making the clusters progressively more unbalanced.
-For highly unbalanced clusters, we see that GMM performs better than the other methods, which have basically similar performance.
 Based on this experiment, an interesting problem would be to extend kernel k-groups to account for unbalanced clusters.

-In Fig.~\ref{fig:2dscatter} we show examples of two-dimensional datasets whose clustering results are shown in Table~\ref{tb:cigar_circle}.
-For kernel k-means and kernel k-groups we initialize at random.
-We see that both methods perform closely, with higher accuracy than the other ones.